The USS Lester (DE-1022) was a United States Navy Dealey-class destroyer escort.

-Beginning with October 1958, the ship was back at Newport where for the following three months it took part in anti-submarine warfare (ASW) training alongside Task Group Charlie, which had exclusively been tasked with the mission of improving the performances and strategies of convoys.
-In February 1959, the Lester joined Task Force 86 in order to practice ASW exercises in the waters of Latin America.
+Beginning in October 1958, the ship was back at Newport, where for the following three months, it took part in anti-submarine warfare (ASW) training alongside Task Group Charlie, which had exclusively been tasked with the mission of improving the performances and strategies of convoys.
+In February 1959, Lester joined Task Force 86 in order to practice ASW exercises in the waters of Latin America.
 The purpose of the tour was to strengthen the defense tactics of the maritime forces of South America.
-In May 1959, the ship went back to Newport after which it departed to Boston, Massachusetts to undergo an overhaul.
+In May 1959, the ship went back to Newport, after which it departed to Boston, Massachusetts, to undergo an overhaul.
 The Lester completed refresher exercises alongside Dutch and Greek Marines by September 1959 at Guantanamo Bay.

-In January 1965, the Lester departed to Key West, Florida to bring its own contributions to the Fleet Sonar School, supervising the service personnel while they learned and practiced sonar techniques and also ASW tactics.
-In May 1965, the Lester participated in training exercises with the Canadian navies and in June the two cooperated again for Operation Pole Star.
-Starting with January 1966, the ship took part in the Destroyer Escort Petty Officer Training Program for seven months during which it assisted the training of more than 100 men for them to be able to qualify for the petty officer rank.
+In January 1965, the Lester departed to Key West, Florida, to bring its own contributions to the Fleet Sonar School, supervising the service personnel while they learned and practiced sonar techniques and ASW tactics.
+In May 1965, the Lester participated in training exercises with the Canadian navies, and in June, the two cooperated again for Operation Pole Star.
+Starting in January 1966, the ship took part in the Destroyer Escort Petty Officer Training Program for seven months, during which it assisted in the training of more than 100 men to be able to qualify for the petty officer rank.

 In 1967, the Lester left for a deployment to the Mediterranean and Northern Europe, a course which the ship repeated in 1968.
 In 1973, the ship began the process of decommissioning at Naval Station Norfolk, Virginia.
-Next year, in June 1984, the Lester was sold for scrapping.
+The next year, in June 1984, the Lester was sold for scrapping.

 Asbestos Risks on the USS Lester (DE-1022)